seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

     * Note: 7.0 is the pickiest of the bunch.
 Make sure you use this build as earlier ones have odd SSL issues in the nested environment

-**3) Modify the ESXi vmvisor installer ISOs to make them do an unattended/kickstart install**
+**3) Modify the ESXi vmvisor installer ISO to make it do an unattended/kickstart install**
 ----

 *   Using a tool such as [UltraISO](https://www.ultraiso.com/), edit two files.
 First is \BOOT.CFG and the second is \EFI\BOOT\BOOT.CFG.